$180 per 2-day camp, $270 per 3-day camp.

 Oakland, CA 94605

-The Docent Training Program provides a thorough and extensive course of study covering taxonomy, interpretation, Zoo and Docent history, zoology, habitats and adaptations, conservation, customer service, use of biofacts and other interpretives, child development, and safety.
+The Docent Training Program provides a thorough and extensive course of study covering taxonomy, interpretation with our without animal biofacts, Zoo and Docent history, zoology, habitats, adaptations, conservation, customer service, child development and safety.

 Trainees will participate in lectures, presentations, homework, quizzes, and other activities to prepare them for their roles as Docents.
 No prior knowledge or experience required.
 We will provide the information, tools, and ongoing support you need.

-The 14-week training program is scheduled August 2019 through December 2019.
-Classes will be held each Saturday from 8:30am to 3:00pm in the Maddie’s Center for Science and Education.
+The 15-week training program is scheduled August 2020 through December 2020.
+Classes will be held each Saturday from 8:30am to 3:00pm in the Maddie’s Center for Science and Education unless otherwise noted.

-Please see our Frequently Asked Questions for more information on Oakland Zoo's Docent Program.
+Please see our Frequently Asked Questions for more information on the Oakland Zoo's Docent Program.